 On 24 March 2006 the cemetery carried out its 30,000th interment.
 There are approximately 14,000 grave spaces.
-Since 31 March 1995, with the exception of graves for cremated remains only, new burial rights have only been available for reclaimed graves - these being very old graves which have burial space remaining but have not been used for at least seventy-five years.
+Since 31 March 1995, except for graves for cremated remains only, new burial rights have only been available for reclaimed graves.
+These are very old graves that have burial space remaining but have not been used for at least seventy-five years.

 The original rights to these graves are reclaimed by the Joint Committee by virtue of Section 9 of the GLC (General Powers) Act 1976.

 The chapel complex houses the cemetery office and a small funeral chapel.
 The chapel is available for funeral services.
 There is currently no additional charge for the use of the chapel for funerals (excluding cremated remains interments) within Bandon Hill Cemetery.